google/highwayhash/README.md

 ## Applications

-Expected applications include DoS-proof hash tables and random generators.
+Expected applications include hash tables and random generators.

-SipHash is immune to hash flooding because multi-collisions are infeasible to compute.
-This makes it suitable for hash tables storing user-controlled data.
+SipHash is immune to remote seed exposure because multi-collisions are hard to compute.
+But it doesn't help on hash tables which deviate to linear search on exposed seeds, so it cannot be recommended as the only hash-flood protection.
+You need to use a proper collision resolution scheme to protect from that.

-The output is also indistinguishable from a uniform random function, which means it can be used for choosing random subsets (e.g. for A/B experiments).
+The output is indistinguishable from a uniform random function, which means it can be used for choosing random subsets (e.g. for A/B experiments).
 Such generators are idempotent (repeatable/deterministic), which is useful in parallel algorithms and for testing/verification.